City of Ames Grows Lower Carbon Fleet with Partners Chevron Renewable Energy Group and Optimus Technologies

 “It has been fantastic working with the City of Ames and their leadership,” said Colin Huwyler, CEO of Optimus Technologies.
 “They have set tangible sustainability objectives and by integrating the Vector System into their new vehicle equipment specifications, have demonstrated the decisive actions they are taking to reduce carbon emissions.
 After conducting a successful pilot on their snowplows, the City of Ames has validated that the Optimus technology provides a carbon reduction pathway for even the most severe-duty vehicles.”

-“We are thrilled to provide biodiesel to the City of Ames for this initiative with Optimus Technologies,” said Jon Scharingson, Executive Director, Sales & Marketing for REG.
+“We are thrilled to provide biodiesel to the City of Ames for this initiative with Optimus Technologies,” said Jon Scharingson, Executive Director, Strategic Initiatives for Chevron Renewable Energy Group.
 “It’s not every day that we have the chance to work on a project in the city where we are headquartered.
 We are grateful to Mayor Haila, the City Council and the entire fleet team at the City of Ames for making this initiative a reality.”

 About Optimus Technologies